hxliaoay/maplayers/readme.md

 - Grouped layer of the first two layers
 - a reimagined industrial feel of Seattle

-This basemap is made from
+This basemap is made from OpenStreetMap
 ![base](img/base.png)
 ![airbnblistings](img/airbnblistings.png)
 ![grouped](img/grouped.png)